Estimating Motor Symptom Presence and Severity in Parkinson's Disease from Wrist Accelerometer Time Series using ROCKET and InceptionTime: Methods

-The selected hyperparameters must be optimized to yield the highest scores based on at least one metric.
-We use random search because it is more efficient than grid search when some hyperparameters are more important than others~\cite{bergstra12randomsearch}.

-We select the hyperparameter distributions according to \cref{tab:hyperdist}.
-The window length is sampled with replacement; all other hyperparameters are sampled without replacement.

-We perform 60 random search trials.
-We use cross-validation as described in \cref{sec:datasplit} to split the data into training and validation data.
+Because InceptionTime was originally developed using the \gls{ucr} archive~\cite{fawaz2020inceptiontime}, which contains many different time series (including human activity recognition~\cite{ucrarchive2018}), the default architecture might already be transferable to use cases, such as \gls{pd} symptom severity estimation.
+We first train InceptionTime with the default hyperparameters~\cite{fawaz2020inceptiontime}.
+Next, selected hyperparameters must be optimized to maximize scores based on at least one metric.
+We employ random search due to its efficiency compared to grid search, particularly when certain hyperparameters are more important than others~\cite{bergstra12randomsearch}.
+Window length is a real number from \SIrange{3}{30}{\s} with fixed \SI{50}{\percent} overlap.
+Filter length is an integer from 8 to 255.
+Depth is an integer from 1 to 11.
+The number of filters is a power of two from $2^1=2$ to $2^6=64$.
+The window length is sampled uniformly with replacement; all other hyperparameters are sampled uniformly without replacement.
+We perform 60 random search trials using cross-validation as described above to split the data into training and validation data.
 For tremor, dyskinesia, and bradykinesia, we train 300 models each, resulting in as many as 900 models being trained.
-We decide to always stop training after 600 epochs based on our experiments showing good performance after 600 epochs and hope this incentivizes architectures that are insensitive to epoch count.
+Training is terminated after 600 epochs, based on preliminary tests indicating performance plateaus or declines after 600 epochs, and we hope that this incentivizes architectures that are invariant to epoch count.